thevkscode/path-tracer/readme.md

-#### This repository has been permanently moved to: [Link](https://github.com/R-coder270/Visualization-Tool-for-Sorting-and-path-finding-Algorithms)

 # Sorting Visualizer And Path finding Visualiser

 ## Sorting Visualizer
 This is a progressive web app built using Vanilla Javascript to visualize classic sorting algorithms such as bubble, insertion, selection, merge, quick and heap sort.
-This app is deployed with GitHub pages and can be accessed here: [Link](https://github.com/R-coder270/Visualization-Tool-for-Sorting-and-path-finding-Algorithms).
+This app is deployed with GitHub pages and can be accessed here: [Link](https://github.com/thevkscode/path-tracer).
 I hope you have fun playing around with it.